compose-x/ecs_composex/docs/syntax/compose_x/docdb.rst

 DocDB Cluster is rather very simple in its configuration.
 There aren't 200+ combinations of EngineName and Engine Version as for RDS, make life very easy.

-Howerver you can copy-paste all the properties you would find in the `DocDB Cluster properties`_, some properties will be ignored in order to keep the automation going:
+However you can copy-paste all the properties you would find in the `DocDB Cluster properties`_, some properties will be ignored in order to keep the automation going:

 * MasterUsername and MasterUserPassword